roowahoo/Assignment-2-React/01-dating-app/README.md

 4. Attractiveness:
 * Padding and margin are present to improve readability
 * Layouts make best use of device user is on

+## Skeleton

+## Surface
+### Visual Design
+* Theme colours chosen for the app(shades of red) to match the context that the app is based on that is, finding love
+* 2 hands in the logo design signifies 2 people reaching out to each other
+* Font chosen is readable

+## Features
+### Create Profile
+Users can create a profile that will be displayed on the app for other users to find.
+Unique usernames will be used as verification purposes to use other features in the app and is limited in terms of security.

+### Find profiles
+User are able to view all profiles and filter search results based on age, gender and interests.

+### Conversations
+Users are able to connect with other users through their profiles and start a chat with them.
+Chat is limited in that users are required to reload upon sending a message in order to view the updated chat.